Alexa314/StunningHelper/README.md

 This mod adds 3 entities: CustomOffsetSpinner, CustomOffsetDustBunny, and CustomOffsetLightning.
 Each of them are the same as their vanilla counterparts, except for the ability to set offset (or in lightning's case, toggleOffset).

 If you do make a mod with stunning as an intended mechanic, please let me know.
 I won't play it, but I'd love to hear about it.

+You can find the mod on gamebanana at: https://gamebanana.com/mods/560834